+Here are five ways to keep your marimo and houseplants thriving during the winter time when indoor air is drier and light is less abundant.
 The days grow shorter, the suns shines with less intensity and temperatures drop as our natural world slows down.
-Winter has set with a quiet cue to slow down and rest more during these darker colder months.
-The same is true for your houseplants.
+Winter has set in urging us to slow down and rest during these darker colder months.

 Offering your plants proper care during the winter season isn’t a huge amount of work, but it can make all the difference for growing a thriving houseplant collection come springtime!

-Here are five tips for winterizing your indoor plants:
+Five tips for winterizing your indoor plants:

 1. COLLECT RAIN WATER

-Recreating the natural environment for your houseplants is something we encourage here at Sacred Elements, and watering with rainwater is a beautiful way to do just that!
 Rainwater contains a beneficial element plants love—Nitrates!
 Nitrogen and oxygen together form this powerhouse nutrient your plants crave.
 Imagine how the garden grows so lush during springtime, leaves are vibrant and stems grow strong thanks to the abundant rain showers!

 Rainwater is soft water, free of harsh salts and chemicals found in treated tap water.
 Rainwater is also slightly acidic, which helps unlock micronutrients once it reaches your soil.
 Copper, iron and potassium are like electrolytes for the roots, hydrating them with naturally occurring goodness and enriching your soil naturally!